datalad-handbook/book/docs/intro/narrative.rst

 Having the basics will be your multi-purpose swiss army knife.
-But if you want to have the special knowledge for a very peculiar type of problem set or that extra increase in skill or understanding, you'll have to do a detour into some of the *hidden* parts of the book:
+But if you want to have the special knowledge for a very peculiar type of problem set or that extra increase in skill or understanding, you'll have to do a detour into some of the "hidden" parts of the book:
-When there are command options or explanations that go beyond basics and best practices, we hide them in foldable book sections in order to not be too distracting for anyone only interested in the basics.
+When there are command options or explanations that go beyond basics and best practices, we hide them in special book sections in order to not be too distracting for anyone only interested in the basics.
 You can decide for yourself whether you want to check them out:

+.. only:: html

    .. findoutmore:: Click here to show/hide further commands

+       Sections like this contain content that goes beyond the basics necessary to complete a challenge.

+.. only:: latex

+   .. findoutmore:: Information on further commands

        Sections like this contain content that goes beyond the basics necessary to complete a challenge.

 Note further that...